 The Company's mines are subject to certain asset retirement obligations, which the Company has recorded as reclamation liabilities.
 The reclamation liabilities of the United States mines are subject to legal and regulatory requirements, and estimates of the costs of reclamation are reviewed periodically by the applicable regulatory authorities.
 The reclamation liability represents the Company's best estimate of the present value of future reclamation costs in connection with the mineral properties.
-The Company determined the gross reclamation liabilities of the mineral properties as of December 31, 2021 and 2020, to be approximately \$740,446 and \$906,811, respectively.
+The Company determined the gross reclamation liabilities of the mineral properties to be \$751,405 and \$740,446 as of December 31, 2022 and December 31, 2021, respectively.
 On March 2, 2020, the Colorado Mined Land Reclamation Board ("MLRB") issued an order vacating the Van 4 Temporary Cessation, terminating mining operations and ordering commencement of final reclamation.
 The Company has begun the reclamation of the Van 4 Mine.
 The reclamation cost is fully covered by the reclamation bonds posted upon acquisition of the property.
 The Company adjusted the fair value of its reclamation obligation for the Van 4 Mine.
-The portion of the reclamation liability related to the Van 4 Mine and the restricted cash are included in current liabilities and current assets, respectively, at a value of \$75,057.
+The portion of the reclamation liability related to the Van 4 Mine and its related restricted cash are included in current liabilities and current assets, respectively, at a value of \$75,057.
 The Company expects to begin incurring the reclamation liability after 2054 for all mines that are not in reclamation and accordingly, has discounted the gross liabilities over their remaining lives using a discount rate of 5.4%.
-The net discounted aggregated values as of December 31, 2021 and 2020 were \$271,620 and \$309,940, respectively.
-The gross reclamation liabilities as of December 31, 2021 and 2020 are secured by financial warranties in the amount of \$740,446 and \$906,811, respectively.
+The net discounted aggregated values as of December 31, 2022 and December 31, 2021 were \$300,276 and \$271,620, respectively.
+The gross reclamation liabilities as of December 31, 2021 are secured by financial warranties in the amount of \$751,405 and \$740,446, respectively.